Han1s/Coding-Notes/Udemy--Linux.md

   - /etc/nsswitch.conf
     - tells the system where it should resolve the hostname
   - /etc/hosts
+    - define system IPaddress and system hostname
   - /etc/sysconfig/network
     - specify your hostname here
   - /etc/sysconfig/network-scripts/ifcfg-nic
+    - you can change BOOTPROTO to static and then define address and this way the IP address never changes
   - /etc/resolv.conf
+    - specifies a DNS server

+**Commands**

+- **ping** - ping [IP] pings a server
+- **ifconfig** - lists your interfaces in the system]
+- **ifup** or **ifdown** - to bring interface up or down
+- **netstat** - tells your gateway, traffic, interface, etc.
+- **tcpdump** - traces transaction from and to your machine

+## 141. NIC Information

+- Network interface card (port where you connect the internet), the port is called NIC
+- Examples:
+  - `ethtool enp0s3`
+- Other **NIC**s
+  - **lo** - loopback device that your computer uses to communicate with itself.
+Mainly for diagnostics and troubleshooting and to connect to servers running on the local machine.
+  - **virb0** - virtual bridge 0 used for Network Address Translation.
+Venv sometimes use it to connect outside network

+## 142. NIC Bonding

+- NIC Bonding (Network bonding) is aggregation or combination of multiple NIC into a single bond interface to provide high availability and redundancy.
+- you can combine two interfaces together (via lectures, long procedure)
+- `systemctl network restart` restarts the service